aikunyi/time_series_frequency/README.md

-# Multivariate Time Series Forecasting in the Frequency Domain: A Survey
+# Deep Learning for Time Series Analysis in the Frequency Domain: A Survey

 In this paper, we review MTS forecasting in the frequency domain